dodorlee1210/CTF_writeups/2026/BYU.md

 ### Solution
 **Opinion**: I liked this one as well because the message is funny (all the ps'es and final thoughts) trying to show how we can ping a server remotely multiple times (obsessive XD) to check if it's alive.
 * In the same file as the first challenge, I looked at all the pings using icmp protocol by filtering it.
-* Each ping is a pair: first request, server response/reply.
+* Each ping is a pair: first request, then server response/reply.
 * The data at the very end of the packet contained 4 ASCII letters that were a part of the flag, so I combined them.
 * I solved it manually this time, but like suggested on the write up by BYUCTF, maybe I'll try writing a script next time.
 ### Flag